 Burnout: an increasingly common experience

-These feelings might sound familiar.
-UK government data shows that self-reported work stress, anxiety and depression shot up dramatically in 2020 and now account for 51% of work-related ill health cases and 55% of all sick days.
-Despite this, burnout is not classed as a medical condition and many people don’t visit a doctor when work stress becomes overwhelming, choosing to find their own unique solutions for recovery instead.
+It is no shock that 2020 saw a dramatic increase in stress, anxiety, and depression, but 2021 also saw a heightened rate of burnout in American workers across a broad range of professions.
+According to American Psychological Association’s 2021 Work and Well-being Survey, 79% of employees had experienced work-related stress.
+Despite this, burnout is not classed as a medical condition in the US and many people don’t visit a doctor when work stress becomes overwhelming, choosing to find their own unique solutions for recovery instead.

 This was the case for James Hughes, who was working as marketing director at a wedding music agency when the health crisis threw the company into disarray.
 Overnight, he began receiving upwards of 150 emails a day from couples devastated that their wedding plans were ruined.
 “I started work at nine and finished at midnight and I couldn’t clear the emails that had come in that day,” he said.
 “It was just this overwhelming feeling of working harder than I’ve ever worked in my life and literally achieving nothing.”
 Lockdown compounded this: “[I felt] trapped in a room with my laptop and those emails.”